Abh4git/DigitalNotes/NonDigitalToDigtal/README.md

-The content in this set of images focuses on operational paradoxes in the digital world and practical advice for organizations to drive operational transformation through digital strategies.
+This focuses on operational paradoxes in the digital world and practical advice for organizations to drive operational transformation through digital strategies.

-Here’s a detailed summary of the key points:

 1. **Operational Paradoxes of the Non-Digital World**:
    The diagram illustrates four operational paradoxes that organizations must navigate to exploit the power of core operations in the digital world: